 The IAP fund was initially launched in 2011, taking on a pioneering role in promoting innovations and social entrepreneurship aimed at the low income population.
 During the pilot phase from 2011 until 2016, 66 projects have received funding, 34 large grants and 32 small grants, and a total of €5,4m has been invested in various sectors across 30 developing countries in the world.

-Following the success of the pilot phase, Sida launched the second phase of the IAP fund in 2016, managed by SNV Netherlands Development Organisation in collaboration with Inclusive Business Sweden (IB Sweden) and BoP Innovation Center (BoP Inc.) active in one of the following sectors.
-The second phase is designed for innovative inclusive business ventures in Cambodia, Ethiopia, Uganda and Zambia.
+Following the success of the pilot phase, Sida launched the second phase of the IAP fund in 2016, managed by SNV Netherlands Development Organisation in collaboration with Inclusive Business Sweden (IB Sweden) and BoP Innovation Center (BoP Inc.) active in one of the following four sectors; Agriculture, Energy, WASH and ICT, in one of the following countries; Cambodia, Ethiopia, Zambia and Uganda.

 Agriculture and food: including, but not limited to, achieve food security and improved nutrition; promote sustainable agriculture.